leouchoa/cheatsheets/cpp/basics/mem_management/smart_pointers/smart_pointers.md

 3. The weak pointer `std::weak_ptr` behaves similar to the shared pointer but does not increase the reference counter.

+- You can only create weak pointers out of shared pointers or out of another weak pointer.

+- With a weak pointer, even though this type does not prevent an object from being deleted, the validity of its resource can be checked, using the `expired()` function.

 ## Basic Example Using Unique Pointers

 ```cpp